MarkGhebrial/sdnc/README.md

 # sandiegonerfclub.org

 This is the source code for [sandiegonerfclub.org](https://sandiegonerfclub.org).
 It's a mostly static zola-generated site with a simple axum-based backend.
+It's an extremely cursed way to make a website, please don't ever copy this architecture.

 # Deploying